standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Then I imagine you were sure.
 Really, John, you talk as if you were not in your right mind.
-I suppose, after all, you are too stupid, and childish {86}for your age to be told anything, even what it is not right that you should not know.
+I suppose, after all, you are too stupid, and childish for your age to be told anything, even what it is not right that you should not know.
 Go away, then.
 Go away to your own concerns.
 I will not tell you, then.”